Bombfuse/nano-ogmo/README.md

 # Restrictions
 *Strings Only*

 Values for entities are restricted to String only.
-This is because there is currently not a good way to deserialize multiple types for the sames truct.
+This is because there is currently not a good way to deserialize multiple types for the same struct.